 Washington, DC Area Volunteer Opportunities at the National Archives and Records Administration

 Our diverse corps of volunteers ranges from high school seniors to retired seniors.
 They value being actively engaged in learning, giving, researching, and teaching.
 Volunteers at the National Archives say that they come to volunteer because they enjoy history, but they stay because of the friends they make.

 Comprehensive training is given to all volunteers, who are expected to commit to one year of service regardless of the volunteer job hour requirement.
 Hour commitments vary by job, ranging from 20 to 200 hours per year.
 An exception is made for students who volunteer a large number of hours in a shorter period of time.

 Join the National Archives Volunteer Crew!

 Volunteers enjoy numerous benefits at the National Archives:

-- Easy access to the exhibits at the National Archives Experience
+- Access to the exhibits at the National Archives Museum

 - Membership in the National Archives Volunteer Association and its programs, social events, field trips, and newsletter

 - Annual recognition events

 - Instruction in museum education, processing and reference services, preservation practices, and electronic records